dvirgiln/dvirgiln.github.io/_posts/2019-03-01-akka-streams-graphdsl-and-windowing.md

 <center><img src="/assets/images/akka/consumer1.png"/></center>

-And we want to do different aggregations to convert the incoming data into features that can be consumed by any machine learning library:
+And we want to generate different aggregations to convert the incoming data into features that can be consumed by any machine learning library:

 <center><img src="/assets/images/akka/producer1.png"/></center>
 So this data seems to be something we could use to feed a ML algorithm.
-In the previous example, the first column specifies the split id.

 In the following diagram we could have a nice overview about what we are going to implement: